BenRamo06/PySpark/Dataproc/Read.md

 	* Cluster involves frequent batch jobs or streaming jobs wich run 24x7
 	* ad hoc analytical queries?
 - Cluster ephemeral
-	* Required resources are active only when being used.
-You only pay for what you use.
+	* Required resources are active only when being used (On-demand).
+	* You only pay for what you use.
 	* Create Cluster --> Run Cluster -->  Delete Cluster

 **Logging**